Nils Haßfurther

-Nils Haßfurther is a German professional basketball player who last played for s.Oliver Würzburg.
+Nils Haßfurther (born 18 May 1999) is a German retired professional basketball player who last played for s.Oliver Würzburg.

 Early life

 Nils Haßfurther was born in Bamberg.

 Professional career

 In the 2018–19 ProA season, Haßfurther was a key player for the vice Champion Nürnberg Falcons BC who earned the rights to promote to the Basketball Bundesliga.
 There, he averaged 7.5 points and 3.2 assists per game while shooting 46% from the three-point line.

 In Oktober 2019, Haßfurther signed with s.Oliver Würzburg, under head coach Denis Wucherer, for two years.

 In Würzburg, Haßfurther has received personal training by Holger Geschwindner, the mentor of Dirk Nowitzki.

 Player profile

 Würzburg's coach Wucherer stated that he values Haßfurther's shooting ability.

 German national team

-Haßfurther has been a member of the German national under-16 team and the German national under-18 team.
+Haßfurther was a member of the German national under-16 team and the German national under-18 team.